 Business insurance for tradespeople: what cover do you actually need

 Insurance is one of those things that feels like wasted money right up until the day you need it.
 For tradespeople, the stakes are high.
-One accident on site, one complaint from a client, one tool theft from a van can cost tens of thousands of pounds without the right cover.
+One accident on site, one complaint from a client, or one tool theft from a van can cost tens of thousands of pounds without the right cover.
 Yet many sole traders are either underinsured or paying for cover they do not need.

 Public liability insurance